Trello was dreamt up by the very successful Joel Spolsky.

-Do I just want shorter hair on my head or is there more to it than that?
+Do I just want shorter hair on my head?

 And thinking of business development – “could there be something more"?

-I want the comfort of no hair in my eyes when walking on a winding day.
+OK, I want the comfort of no hair in my eyes when walking on a windy day.

 I have a self-image that I want to restore – or, more personally, I want others to see me as that image.

 There are utility factors at play here – but also vanity and social factors.Then there is the whole experience – the “barber experience” for good or bad.

 - Why am I satisfied with looking at the mirror image of myself when that is what no-one (but me) sees?

 - Is it pride, vanity or want of confidence that makes me want to “look OK”?
 If so, then should the barber be offering other services and goods that support that desire/need?

 - Is his “domain” just the top of the head or should services and goods target the whole head/face (or more!)

 - He has my attention.
 For 20 minutes the customer (me) is a captive – sitting in one place looking at a small area in front of me which as well as containing a mirror could show objects or images of objects that I might buy.